zjn700/rpi-config/memos/daily.md

-### Sun 21 Feb 2021 09:00:59 PM EST
+### Mon 22 Feb 2021 03:17:18 PM +08
-- added bin directory at $HOME and moved shell script there
+- added bin directory to the $HOME directory and moved my one shell script there.
+Dropped the .sh extension.
+Updated .bashrc to include the bin directory.
+It's configured in the .profile file, but apparently that file is not being read. :/
+- changed time zone from EST to Singapore
+- changed batteries on my cheap bluetooth keyboard
+- bluetooth wasn't in the Vim spell check list, so I added it (zg)]

 ### Sun 21 Feb 2021 04:56:36 AM EST
 - cleaned the fridge today, but not the freezer.